Lowest Mortgage Rate in Canada. Starting from 2.99%

 The standard 5-year fixed rate had been largely expected to maintain its current level for a while longer having already priced in 2 more expected prime rate cuts.
 (The bond market still faces upward pressure by inflationary headwinds, such as a lowering Canadian dollar and a stronger U.S. economy.)

-However, if tariff threats become a reality — or threats spook the markets enough — investors will likely seek safer assets, increasing demand for Canadian government bonds, which typically drives bond prices up and yields down.
+However, now that tariffs are a reality, investors could seek safer assets, increasing demand for Canadian government bonds, which typically drives bond prices up and yields down.

-And, if there are suspicions that the Bank of Canada will reduce its policy rate beyond current expectations to address a declining economy, yields and fixed rates would also go lower sooner in 2025 than initially forecast.
+And, if it looks inevitable that the Bank of Canada will reduce its policy rate beyond current expectations to address a declining economy, yields and fixed rates would also go lower sooner in 2025 than initially forecast.

-At some point, they'll be done lowering and hold to a tight range while interest rates make their way down.
+At some point, they'll be done lowering and hold to a tight range ahead of interest rates (aka variable mortgage rates) making their way down.

 But still be higher than a variable rate.